pyqt555/hexgate-cli/README.md

 manifest data fetches the RMAN blob from the product CDN (`https://{product}.secure.dyn.riotcdn.net/...`) into the cache on first use.

+The same build is often published as several **artifact types** (for example `lol-game-client`, `lol-standalone-client-content` or `league-client`).
+`manifest list` and `resolve` show the type and `--artifact` filters it (substring, case-insensitive); `resolve` warns when the picked version exists as other artifacts.

 An **install** is a named entry in your configuration pointing at a root directory, a `Game.db` and a pinned manifest ID.
+Multiple installs are normal: every *other* install with a pinned manifest is offered as a local chunk source while patching, so shared data is copied instead of downloaded.
 Patching operations take an exclusive lock, so two `hexgate` processes cannot operate on the same install at once.

 Configuration is three layers, highest priority first:

 1. command-line arguments,
 2. `./hexgate.toml` in the working directory (or `--work-dir`),
 3. the platform-global config file.

+`--scope none` changes exist only for the current invocation and are labelled `ephemeral` in output and `config list --all`.

 ## Global options